Primary CNS lymphoma

-A primary CNS lymphoma is a type of lymphoma (cancerous tumour of the lymph cells) that starts in the central nervous system (CNS).
+A primary CNS lymphoma is a rare type of lymphoma (cancer of the lymphatic system) that starts in the central nervous system (CNS).

 We hope this information answers your questions.
 If you have any further questions, you can ask your doctor or nurse at the hospital where you are having treatment.

 The central nervous system (CNS) is made up of the brain and spinal cord.
 The brain controls different functions of the body, including how we think, feel, learn and move.
 The spinal cord is made up of nerves that run down the middle of the back (spine).
 Messages between the brain and other parts of the body travel through the spinal cord.

 A lymphoma is a cancer of the lymphatic system, which is part of the body’s immune system and helps fight infection.
 Cancer cells can form in the lymphatic tissue in the brain.
 Lymphomas that start in the CNS are called primary CNS lymphomas and are usually fast growing.
 They are rare and are most likely to affect older people.